More than 90 percent of Livingston Parish students expected to take in-person classes this semester

 The Livingston Parish school system announced Tuesday that 93 percent of its student body had opted into taking classes in person when the semester begins this Friday.

-According to a news release from the school system, all but 1,870 of the system's 25,879 students had enrolled in virtual-only courses.
+According to a news release from the school system, 1,870 of the system's 25,879 students had enrolled in virtual-only courses.
 The majority of its students will take a hybrid format consisting of both on-campus and virtual instruction.

 The system is scheduled to reopen schools Friday, Aug.
 7.